 Montreal Neighborhoods: Walk, Watch, and Stay

 Sit in a café for ten minutes and watch.
 Listen for which language starts a chat, notice when the bakery line forms, and follow Tuesday stroller routes.
 Montreal neighborhoods explain themselves better than any tour.
 The oldest quarter pulls cameras, the arts quarter shows where the work happens.
-Plateau Mount Royal is where families argue about bagels.
+Plateau Mont Royal is where families argue about bagels.
 Little Italy runs on three generations at the same cheese counter.

 Old Montreal: History That Has Not Been Sanitized